sortiz98/A-Survey-of-Robotic-Swarm-Research/index.md

 ### Conclusion

 In the end, we learned a lot about robotic swarms, and the different aspects that make them so promising.
 We now have a more expansive understanding of how distributed algorithms are designed, as well as how--even with a limited communication range--robots in a swarm can use shared data to accomplish tasks like shape formation and obstacle avoidance, among other things.
 This understanding was only reinforced by our experience in implementing part of what we surveyed ourselves.

-[Difficulties of Implementation]...
+....[Difficulties of Implementation]...

 If we could change one thing, it would have been to test our implementation for with real robots in a more realistic environment.
 In the future, we would expand our implementation to include obstacle avoidance.
 While we surveyed possible methods to do so, we did not find the time to incorporate the feature, but we believe it would bring significant value.

 For a more in-depth description of the project, refer to the following: [insert search paper link]